 How will the US Treasury operate when the debt limit binds?

-Timely payments of interest and principal of Treasury securities alongside delays in other federal obligations would likely result in legal challenges.
-On the one hand, the motivation to pay principal and interest on time to avoid a default on Treasury securities is clear; on the other, lawsuits would probably argue that holders of Treasury securities have no legal standing to be paid before others.
-It is not clear how such litigation would turn out, as the law imposes contradictory requirements on the government.
+Timely payments of interest and principal of Treasury securities alongside delays in other federal obligations would likely result in swift legal challenges.
+While the motivation to pay principal and interest on time to avoid a default on Treasury securities is clear, lawsuits would probably argue that Treasury has no authority to unilaterally decide which obligations put in place by Congress to honor.
+(Imagine the legal challenges if the executive branch were to indefinitely postpone payments related to a particular program enacted by Congress.)
+Courts would have to determine whether Treasury could prioritize interest payments while the legal challenges were being resolved—adding another layer of uncertainty.
+Moreover, it is not clear how such litigation would turn out, as the law imposes contradictory requirements on the government.
 Treasury is required to make payments, honor the debt, and not go above the debt limit: three things that cannot all happen at once.

 Treasury may have the legal authority to mint and issue a “collectible” trillion-dollar platinum coin and deposit it at the Federal Reserve in exchange for cash to pay the government’s bills.
-However, Treasury Secretary Janet Yellen noted recently that the Fed, reluctant to intervene in a partisan political dispute, might not accept the deposit.
-Others argue that the 14th Amendment to the Constitution—which says that “the validity of the public debt of the United States … shall not be questioned”—would allow the Treasury to ignore the debt limit.
+However, Treasury Secretary Janet Yellen has noted that the Fed, reluctant to intervene in a partisan political dispute, might not accept the deposit.
+Others argue that the 14th Amendment to the Constitution—which says that “the validity of the public debt of the United States … shall not be questioned”—would allow Treasury to ignore the debt limit and indeed requires it to meet all obligations.
 But those actions would certainly be viewed as circumventing the law that establishes the debt ceiling, and they would likely not prevent havoc in the debt market and many of the ill effects on the economy described below.

 How would a binding debt limit affect the economy?